Exxarion/WorldGM/README.md

 /wgm exclude <player> | Excludes the player from gamemode changes /wgm include <player> | Includes the player in gamemode changes /wgm version | Check the version of the plugin
+/wgm check | Checks the gamemode of all players online